You can do these things in advance to make your business investment-worthy.

 1. Cover all your legal bases.

 When you're looking to bring investors into your franchise business, remember that you'll be adding another independent party, the investor, into an already complex web of interactions.
-To ensure things run smoothly, it's crucial to take up the services of a franchise attorney from the get-go who will help with things like the franchise agreement, the franchise disclosure document, and issues of liability that often carry serious implications for franchise businesses.
+To ensure things run smoothly, it's crucial to take up the services of a franchise attorney from the get-go who will help with things like the franchise agreement, the franchise disclosure document and issues of liability that often carry serious implications for franchise businesses.

-Liability issues can weigh heavily on any business, making potential investors shy away from partnership.
+Liability issues can weigh heavily on any business, making potential investors shy away from a partnership.
 This report, for instance, found that businesses often lose millions of dollars in product liability settlements, sometimes with bizarre figures like $3.5 million in settlements being reported.
 This happens even when the business in the suit was not involved in the development of the product in question.
 For franchisees with several units, such liability issues can create a loss-making, highly flammable business environment that potential investors won't want to touch.

 In addition to addressing any liability issues and helping with the necessary franchising documentation, a franchise attorney can be helpful when it comes to selecting a business entity (LLC, C-corp, etc.), which in itself is a critical step that determines taxation regimes and legal rights associated with your business.